fmuzf/py_distmesh2d/README.md

 * `meshtools.py`: Python re-implementations of codes from the [Math 692 one-page Matlab FEM code challenge](http://www.dms.uaf.edu/~bueler/challenge.htm), which dates to Fall 2004.
 These tools include `fixmesh`, `edgelist`, and `bdyrefine`

 * `cg.py`: Boring implementation of the conjugate gradient method.
-See *H. Elman, D. Silvester, and A. Wathen, Finite Elements and Fast Iterative Solvers with applications in incompressible fluid dynamics.
-Oxford 2005.*
+(See *H. Elman, D. Silvester, and A. Wathen, Finite Elements and Fast Iterative Solvers with applications in incompressible fluid dynamics.
+Oxford 2005.*)  This way we don't even need `numpy.linalg.solve`.
+In practice, performance for PDE problems here (as opposed to variational inequality problems) is limited by meshing, not linear algebra.

 * `poisson.py`: Assemble and solve Poisson equation del^2 u = f.
+See also http://www.cs.uaf.edu/~bueler/poissonv2.pdf

 * `obstacle.py`: Solve the obstacle problem associated to the Poisson equation.
+That is, solve the variational inequality.
+See also http://www.dms.uaf.edu/~bueler/obstacleDOC.pdf

 Demos: